msuhanov/regf/Windows registry file format specification.md

 ### Unallocated cell
 If a cell to be marked as unallocated has an adjacent unallocated cell, these cells are coalesced, this is why a single unallocated cell may contain multiple remnant records (entities).

-In Windows 2000, the following record is written to beginning of the *Cell data* field of an unallocated cell:
+In Windows 2000, the following record is written to the beginning of the *Cell data* field of an unallocated cell:

 Offset|Length|Field|Description
 ---|---|---|---